4 Models for areal spatial structure

 4.5.1 Modelling

-Though there are situations were other models perform better, on the whole this study supports the use of adjacency-based spatial random effect models.
+Though there are situations where other models perform better, on the whole this study supports the use of adjacency-based spatial random effect models.
 For the study on HIV survey data, adjacency-based models performed well, if not the best, in all cases.
 That is not to say that under data truly generated from a kernel model, there isn’t significant benefit to using the corresponding kernel model for inference.
 However, the transferability of this finding to applied settings is limited by the following factors.
 First and foremost, it is usually impossible to know that real data was generated from any particular process.
 Second, the synthetic data study used the same kernel, Matérn with \(\nu = 3/2\) (Equation (4.14)), for both simulation and inference, and as such represents a best-case.
 Third, specification of the lengthscale prior distribution is challenging, and easy to do badly.
-Finally, aggregation via the integrated kernel occured at the level of the latent field, despite the fact that most of the time we expect aggregation to occur at the level of the data.
-If the link function \(g\) is the identity or linear then the two are equivalent, but for non-linear link functions there is a discrepancy, which was not addressed in this study.
+Finally, aggregation via the integrated kernel occurred at the level of the latent field, despite the fact that most of the time we expect aggregation to occur at the level of the data.
+If the link function \(g\) is the identity or linear then the two are equivalent, but non-linear link functions create a discrepancy, which this study did not address.

 This chapter did not consider use of the stochastic partial differential equation (SPDE) approximation of Lindgren, Rue, and Lindström (2011) as a potentially more computationally efficient way to implement integrated kernel models (Wilson and Wakefield 2018).
 Though the underlying models are ultimately similar, that is a continuous Matérn random field over space aggregated at an area-level, the findings from this work are likely to apply to use of the SPDE approximation.
 Nonetheless, it would be of value to confirm this empirically.